MattShannon/hts-demo-en-US-cmudict-aridity/README.rst

   given directory
 - for the generation corpus, it generates from text or utterances files rather than from pre-specified label files
+- a bit more information is written to the log file during clustering, etc

 License
 -------